Imran4424/Machine-Learning-Models/README.md

 #### Information Gain

-The Information Gain measures the expected reduction in entropy.
-Entropy measures impurity in the data and information gain measures reduction in impurity in the data.
-The feature which has minimum impurity will be considered as the root node.
+Information gain is used to decide which feature to split on at each step in building the tree.
+The creation of sub-nodes increases the homogeneity, that is decreases the entropy of these nodes.
+The more the child node is homogeneous, the more the variance will be decreased after each split.
+Thus Information Gain is the variance reduction and can be calculated by how much the variance decreases after each split.

+Information gain of a parent node can be calculated as the entropy of the parent node subtracted entropy of the weighted average of the child node.

+For a dataset with many features, each feature's information gain is calculated.
+The feature with maximum information gain will be the most important feature, the root node for the decision tree.

 ### Random Forest